harrysolovay/sowing-machine/README.md

 | `in progress` | Better errors                                  | babel-plugin, runtime |
 |  `planning`   | More ESLint rules                              | eslint-plugin         |

+## Contributing

-If you have feature ideas or want to contribute, please go ahead and file an issue.
+If you have a feature idea or want to contribute, please go ahead and file an issue 💡